About the Residency Program

 The Neurology residency program at Upstate Medical University is accredited by the ACGME on a 5-year cycle, the maximal cycle length awarded by the ACGME prior to its conversion to the Next Accreditation System.

-Upstate's 22 full-time Neurology faculty members subspecialize in:
+Upstate's Neurology faculty members subspecialize in:

 - Neurocritical care